Product Description

 16-bit ADC current sensing

-Supports Digital Halls, Quadrature incremental encoder, Absolute BiSS-C encoders
+Supports Digital Halls, Quadrature Incremental encoder, Absolute BiSS-C encoder

 Up to 4 simultaneous feedback sources